khinds10/USBCArcade/README.md

 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build1.jpg "build1")

-Drill holes in the main board that will sit like a square on top of the main desk that contains the buttons.
+Drill holes in the main board that will sit like a square on top of the main desk that contains the buttons, this will also hide the wiring that connects all the USB devices below the desk.

 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build2.jpg "build2")